When the open road calls, holler right back and tell it you’re booking car hire in Cork on TravelSupermarket...

-Blarney Castle and its famous stone are within easy reach for day trips and in the evening you can enjoy Cork's hospitality in any one of the many pubs or restaurants.
+Blarney Castle and its famous stone are within easy reach for day trips.
+In the evening, enjoy a bit of Cork hospitality in any one of the town’s many pubs or restaurants.

-Most travellers usually go out of their way to avoid the local prison when on holiday but Cork City Goal is well worth a visit.
-This stunning heritage centre is open seven days a week.
-The Butter Museum is also a popular attraction, located in the Shandon area of the city and you could also take a look at the nearby Church of St Anne's overlooking the River Lee.
-If churches are of interest to you, then St Fin Barre’s Cathedral is also worth a visit.
+Most travellers usually go out of their way to avoid the local prison when on holiday but Cork City Gaol is well worth a visit.
+Cork Butter Museum (yes, really) is also a popular attraction.
+It is located in the Shandon area of the city, where the Church of St Anne overlooks the River Lee.
+And back across the river, St Fin Barre’s Cathedral is worth a look too.

-County Wexford and County Kerry are both within driving distance.
-Both have great sandy beaches, plenty of places to eat and drink and, of course, sights to see.
+County Wexford and County Kerry are also within driving distance.
+Both have sandy beaches, plenty of places to eat and drink and, of course, sights to see.
 Again, it might be a stretch to travel here and back to Cork in one day, so create the perfect itinerary using our clever planning tool, My Suitcase (where you can save and share all the best deals).

-Wexford is packed with history from Viking times and you can follow the Wexford Heritage Trail to discover the culture and history.
+Wexford is packed with history from Viking times and you can follow the Wexford Heritage Trail to fill your break with culture and history.
 You'll also find the world's oldest lighthouse and the Irish Agricultural Museum.

-In Kerry you can drive to Dingle and take in the fantastic views on the Ring of Kerry drive or spot dolphins out at sea.
-Visit Ireland's highest mountain, Carrauntuohil, and Muckross House and National Park before taking in some traditional evening entertainment in the many pubs.
+In Kerry, you can drive to Dingle and take in the fantastic views on the Ring of Kerry or spot dolphins out at sea.
+Visit Ireland's highest mountain, Carrauntoohil, and Muckross House and National Park before enjoying some traditional evening entertainment in one of the many pubs.